graphite-project/graphite-web/docs/tools.rst

 Bucky
 -----
 `Bucky`_ is a small service implemented in Python for collecting and translating metrics for Graphite.
-It can current collect metric data from CollectD daemons and from StatsD clients.
+It can currently collect metric data from CollectD daemons and from StatsD clients.

 Cabot
 -----